Franklin Van Valkenburgh

 Franklin Van Valkenburgh (April 5, 1888 – December 7, 1941) was an American naval officer who served as the last captain of the USS Arizona (BB-39).
 He was killed when the Arizona exploded and sank during the attack on Pearl Harbor.

 Early life

 Born in Minneapolis, Van Valkenburgh moved to Milwaukee when he was a toddler.
 His father was a prominent lawyer also named Franklin Van Valkenburgh, who served as Milwaukee assistant city attorney and a U.S. attorney for Wisconsin.
 His great-grandmother's brother was Daniel Wells Jr., who represented Wisconsin's 1st Congressional District in the 1850s.
+His mother was Jane Irvin Swoope, daughter of H.B.
+Swoope, a U.S. attorney for the Western District of Pennsylvania, the grandson of Captain Peter Swoope, Sr. an 18th Century pioneer of Huntingdon, Pennsylvania.
+Her brother was William Swoope, a member of the United States House of Representatives from 1923 to 1927.
 He grew up on Milwaukee's east side, attending Cass Elementary School and graduating from East Side High School, later renamed Riverside High School.